Optimization of two-photon excitation by indistinguishable photons in a three-level atom: Excitation Efficiency of Experimentally Accessible Two-Photon States

 The optimized two-photon states for selected atomic parameters are illustrated by the joint probability distributions and the marginal probability distributions in the frequency and time domains in Fig.~\ref{fig: UnEnt_PDF}.
-Panels (a, b) correspond to $\Gamma_{e}/\Gamma_{f}=0.1$, (c, d) to $\Gamma_{e}/\Gamma_{f}=1$, and (e, f) to $\Gamma_{e}/\Gamma_{f}=10$, all with $\delta_{a}/\Gamma_{f} = 2.5$.
-For the small ratio $\Gamma_{e}/\Gamma_{f}=0.1$, both the joint probability distribution and the marginal probability distribution in the frequency domain show the important role of single-photon resonances, as seen in panel (a).
-In the time domain, a temporal delay $\mu \neq 0$ between the two Gaussian profiles is clearly visible [panel (b)].
+Figures~\ref{fig: UnEnt_PDF}(a) and \ref{fig: UnEnt_PDF}(b) correspond to $\Gamma_{e}/\Gamma_{f}=0.1$, Figs.~\ref{fig: UnEnt_PDF}(c) and \ref{fig: UnEnt_PDF}(d) to $\Gamma_{e}/\Gamma_{f}=1$, and Figs.~\ref{fig: UnEnt_PDF}(e) and \ref{fig: UnEnt_PDF}(f) to $\Gamma_{e}/\Gamma_{f}=10$, all with $\delta_{a}/\Gamma_{f} = 2.5$.
+For the small ratio $\Gamma_{e}/\Gamma_{f}=0.1$, both the joint probability distribution and the marginal probability distribution in the frequency domain show the important role of single-photon resonances, as seen in Fig.~\ref{fig: UnEnt_PDF}(a).
+In the time domain, a temporal delay $\mu \neq 0$ between the two Gaussian profiles is clearly visible [Fig.~\ref{fig: UnEnt_PDF}(b)].
 This optimized strategy therefore approaches a sequence of two independent single-photon transitions.

-A significantly different behaviour is observed when $\Gamma_{e}=\Gamma_{f}$ [panels (c, d)].
+A significantly different behavior is observed when $\Gamma_{e}=\Gamma_{f}$ [Figs.~\ref{fig: UnEnt_PDF}(c) and \ref{fig: UnEnt_PDF}(d)].
 In this case, the optimized temporal Gaussian profiles of the two photons are centered closer to each other, as indicated by the marginal distribution in the time domain.
 Nevertheless, the frequency-domain distribution still exhibits two distinct maxima.
 Note that these maxima are shifted with respect to the atomic transition frequencies indicated by the dot-dashed lines in the figure.

-The asymmetry in the marginal distributions, clearly visible in panels (a, b, c, d), disappears for $\Gamma_{e}/\Gamma_{f}=10$, as shown in panels (c, f).
+The asymmetry in the marginal distributions, clearly visible in Figs.~\ref{fig: UnEnt_PDF}(a)--\ref{fig: UnEnt_PDF}(d), disappears for $\Gamma_{e}/\Gamma_{f}=10$, as shown in Figs.~\ref{fig: UnEnt_PDF}(e) and \ref{fig: UnEnt_PDF}(f).
 In this regime, the interference features observed in the joint temporal distribution are associated with a dip in the frequency-domain distribution.
-As already noted in Fig.~\ref{fig: Pmax_sep_out_of_resonace_delta_f=0}(c), the direction of these frequency shifts is opposite to that observed for the case shown in panel (c).
 The figures clearly demonstrate that the considered two-photon state is well suited to the optimal excitation strategy for state $\ket{f}$ in the regime $\Gamma_e \lesssim\Gamma_f$.
-We emphasize that for the large $\Gamma_e/\Gamma_f$ ratio, the efficiency of the scenario exploiting states given in Eq.~\ref{eq: tps2} for two-photon excitation is limited.
+We emphasize that for the large $\Gamma_e/\Gamma_f$ ratio, the efficiency of the scenario exploiting states given in Eq.~(\ref{eq: tps2}) for two-photon excitation is limited.
 It can be improved with the states described below.